dustinpfister/blog_posts/_posts/vuejs-example-idle-game-over-time.md

 ---
-title: Basic idle game example using Vue.js with over time feature
+title: Adding over time and away production to a vuejs idle game example
 date: 2021-01-26 11:03:00
 tags: [vuejs]
 layout: post
 categories: vuejs
 id: 789
-updated: 2021-01-26 15:28:34
+updated: 2021-01-26 15:31:52
-version: 1.2
+version: 1.3
 ---

 In [yesterdays post on a basic vuejs powered idle game](/2021/01/25/vuejs-example-idle-game/) I started a very basic idle game with the [vuejs framework](https://vuejs.org/), and just a little vanilla javaScript.
 The example at the state it was in at that point lacks many of the core features that I think just about any idle game should have.
 The basic example was just manual production of a resource, and selling that resource for money, and that is it.